radius-project/website/content/_index.md

     - title : "Leverage the Radius<br />application graph"
       images:
       - "images/connections.png"
       content : "Applications are more than just flat lists of resources; they are an interconnected graph of services, databases, gateways, and more.
-Project Radius allows teams to model, visualize, and automate applications through the new Radius application graph."
+Radius allows teams to model, visualize, and automate applications through the new Radius application graph."
       button:
         enable : true
         label : "Learn more"